rettersoft/docs/src/pages/docs/classes/tasks-scheduling.md

 - **instanceId (optional) :** Instance id for a class.
 If not given request will be sent to the same instance making this request.
 - **payload (optional) :** A payload to send to triggered method.
 It will be delivered in data.request.body field.

-> You cannot trigger more than 250 tasks in a single call and each payload cannot be larger than 250KB.
+> You cannot trigger more than 250 tasks in a single call.
+Total payload cannot be larger than 250KB.

 ---